Elm (Y3 Mrs Pounder)

 Fractions

-They will continue to learn the multiplication tables and corresponding facts.
+They will also continue to learn the multiplication tables and corresponding facts.

 3x 4x 8x 11x moving on to 6x 12x 9x when ready